 In May 2013 they held the first Pint of Science festival which featured some of the biggest names in their fields to explain their ground-breaking work to lovers of science and beer.
 It was a phenomenal success of course!

 Our next Pint of Science festival will take place between the

-Exact locations and talks are to be confirmed.
+Exact details and talks are to be confirmed in the coming weeks